-If you have decided you would like to invest in a garbage disposal, you should consider the what is the main type of waste you should deal with.
-For many homes, most of the waste comes in kitchen food, such as: celery, apple cores, potato peels, small bones, fruit pits and dishes leftovers.
-Just throw these friuts and vegetables waste into garbage bags will cost you lots of money for garbage disposal.
+If you have decided you would like to invest in a garbage disposal, you should consider what the main type of waste you should deal with is.
+For many homes, most of the waste comes in kitchen food, such as celery, apple cores, potato peels, small bones, fruit pits, and dishes leftovers.
+Just throw these fruits and vegetable waste into garbage bags will cost you lots of money for garbage disposal.

 Below is some information on these food garbage disposals that can assist you in making a more informed choice on your purchase.

 5 Best Food Waste Garbage Disposal on the Market